-Hoist an overnight pack-and some of the nation's best backpacking is found here in the High Country-Eastern America's highest mountains.
-Read the brief intros below-then follow the links for complete trail guides to these great backpacking sites.
+Hoist an overnight pack in Eastern America's highest mountains.
+Read the brief intros below - then follow the links for complete trail guides to these great backpacking sites near Boone, NC.

 From Elk Park, near Banner Elk, to Roan Mountain, the AT crosses the biggest, most alpine-appearing expanse of the Southern Balds, where views reach all over Western North Carolina.
 Don't miss this awesome dozen or more miles of hiking, perhaps best enjoyed by backpackers.